Introduction

 - Addressing breaches effectively

-Furthermore, it should provide clear guidelines for:
+Furthermore, it should provide for:

 Monitor and Audit Compliance Efforts